- Arts & Recreation

 This oval shape carries an identity of hope and forward change.

 The letter "p" and "f" presented a phonetic challenge.
-Grossman diminished the silent initial.
+Grossman diminished the silence initially.
 He heightened its status and accentuated the f.

 We can see a brightened gradient added to the color.
 The Pfizer Blue symbolizes excellence, harmony, and peace.